 As an Amazon Associate I earn from qualifying purchases.

-There are certain fruits and flavors that just haven’t been such a hit on this side of the pond, like blackcurrants, gooseberries, and rhubarb.
-Besides Strawberry-rhubarb pie, I would guess most Americans haven’t really ventured into any other rhubarb concoctions, and it’s a shame as rhubarb has many health benefits, including cancer fighting properties.
+Besides strawberry-rhubarb pie, I would guess most Americans haven’t really ventured into any other rhubarb concoctions, and it’s a shame as rhubarb has many health benefits, including cancer fighting properties.

 If you’ve never tried rhubarb, it is a difficult flavor to describe.
 The stalks are sour, and it has a very unique flavor.
 I can’t say that it tastes similar to anything else I’ve tasted.

 I don’t know how many people actually eat it raw (Brits, help me out here?)
 However, when I was a little girl, my mother would pull a stalk out of the garden, give me a little bowl of sugar and I would dip the end into the sugar and eat the stalk, one sugar-dipped-bite at a time.
 I loved it, and still do to this day.

-When cooked, the stalks almost disintegrate and become very soft (see pic below) and when you cook it with a bit of sugar, you have rhubarb compote.
+You can always mix rhubarb and strawberries together to add to your yogurt, too.
 If you’re buying rhubarb at the store, look for firm, red or pink, fresh looking stalks.
 Although, there are some varieties which are not very pink, but more green.

 You may also like to try my aunts rhubarb fool!
 It’s incredibly good!